bunnyprajwal1210/bunnyprajwal1210/README.md

 ---

 I am a computer science student with a good foundation in Java and full-stack development.
 With experience in coding and design, I can deliver high-quality projects that meet your specific requirements.
-I am currently learning machine learning with Python and am eager to continue learning and growing my skills in this area.
+I am currently learning MangoDB and Python and am eager to continue learning and growing my skills in this area.
 As an engineering student, I honed my skills through internships at leading technology companies.
 These experiences have given me the knowledge and skills needed to succeed in the world of technology.

 ---